 - Being part of society.

-The LA needs to treat all of these areas as being equally important.
+The LA needs to treat all these areas as being equally important.

-What does my LA have to do to help me?
+What does my local authority have to do to help me?

 Can I get advice and Information?